 Mercury Tracker 25EL Lower Unit Removal

-Knowing how to remove an outboard’s lower unit is often necessary to repair and/or replace parts such as the water pump impeller, which is something that should be done at least once a year.
+If you’re new to servicing outboards, you should learn how to remove the lower unit.
+Removing an outboard’s lower unit is often necessary to repair and/or replace parts such as the water pump impeller.

 Watch the video above and follow the steps below to learn how to remove the gearcase on a Mercury Tracker 25EL.

 NOTE: The method for removing the Tracker 25 Mercury outboard lower unit is the same or similar for any make or model of outboard.

 Tools Needed - Mercury Tracker 25 Lower Unit Removal

 How to Remove the Gearcase/Lower Unit From an Outboard

 Step 2.
 Remove the two bolts holding the starter and the wire leading to the starter solenoid, followed by the starter itself.